junnnwei/time-mcp/README.md

 # time-mcp
-mcp server for the time (and date!)
+MCP server for the time (and date)

+It seems kind of important for agents to know what time (and date) it is.